Before we can run Python code on our computer, we need to install the Python interpreter on our system.

 Verify the installation

-Once the installation is complete, it is advisable to verify that Python has been installed correctly on your system.
+Once the installation has finished, it is advisable to verify that Python has been installed correctly on your system.

-To do this, open a terminal window and type the following command,
+To do this, we open a terminal window and type the following command,

 python --version